minnestar/sessionizer/src/doc/SCHEDULING.md

   | presenter score = 100.000% (if < 100 then presenters have conflicts)

 ## Additional scripts & tasks
-`app.rake` contains a long list of rake tasks and documentation you may find helpful:
+`app.rake` contains a long list of rake tasks and documentation that may be helpful:

 ```bash
 rake app:analyze_scheduler_input_quality    # print a summary of data that will affect the quality of...